gmetrixr/project-ios-viewer/README.md

 ### About the Project

 GMetri runs as a URL on most browsers natively.
 However, on iOS there are a [lot of limitations](https://docs.gmetri.com/guidelines-compatibility/compatibility/limitations/ios-support).

 Create an iOS app to circumvent these limitations.

 - The UI would be similar to that of a GMetri deployment.
-- You can use [SceneKit](https://developer.apple.com/documentation/scenekit](https://developer.apple.com/documentation/scenekit) to replicate the redering of GMetri’s rjson.
+- You can use [SceneKit](https://developer.apple.com/documentation/scenekit](https://developer.apple.com/documentation/scenekit) to replicate the rendering of GMetri’s project json.
 - Additional features like audio chat, text chat can be implemented using the native [Agora SDK](https://docs.agora.io/en/voice-calling/get-started/get-started-sdk?platform=ios).

 ### **Technology Stack**